 Spin classes are awesome, but they are even better with the right gear.

 Anytime you do a spin class, you want to wear bike shorts if possible.
+I don’t have to necessarily have the high-end cycling shorts like the ones we feature on our best-of list, but something that is built-for-purpose will be useful.
 While the spin bike seats often are cushioned and relatively comfortable, anything bunching up in your crotch could cause chafing, and chafing is never good.
 Using real cycling shorts at spin class will frankly make you enjoy spin class more.

 With that said, it is not always in the budget to drop a bunch of money on cycling shorts just for the occasional spin class – and it is very possible to spend upwards of $100 on a good pair.
 We have scoured the market, looked at some of our most trusted brands, and want to bring to you the spin class cycling shorts that we recommend, and all can be found for less than $50.